xtbtds/VK_download_albums/README.md

 4. Run `main.py`

 5. Note that your token expires in 24 h.
-After that, you'll have co create a new one using the link from step 2).
+After that, you'll have to create a new one using the link from step 2.